-- There will be more questions and concerns of PNP voters especially related to the requirement to declare a major party's ballot choice before voting - If only the minimum is present, the poll place is at risk of being out of compliance with M.S.
-204B.22 if an election judge has to leave the location for any reason during the day - The number of registered voters assigned to the poll location.
+- There will be more questions and concerns of PNP voters especially related to the requirement to declare a major party's ballot choice before voting. - If only the minimum is present, the poll place is at risk of being out of compliance with M.S.
+204B.22 if an election judge has to leave the location for any reason during the day. - The number of registered voters assigned to the poll location.
 Is it significantly more than the suggested 1,500? - Historical knowledge of the percentage of registered voters who have voted at the poll place on Election Day.
-The last PNP in 1992 had a less than 10 percent turnout.
-However, the parties are now "bound" to the results of the 2020 PNP, therefore, turnout may be higher. - Is there an expected higher turnout for a particular election? - The number of expected Election Day registrations - Has redistricting occurred? - Has the jurisdiction's boundary lines or the precinct's lines changed due to annexation, etc. - Has the poll place location recently changed?
+The PNP in 1992 had a less than 10 percent turnout.
+The PNP in 2020 had just over 20 percent turnout. - Is there an expected higher turnout for a particular election? - The number of expected Election Day registrations. - Has redistricting occurred? - Has the jurisdiction's boundary lines, or the precinct's lines changed due to annexation, etc. - Has the poll place location recently changed?